 I had a similar conversation with another friend.
 I mentioned I’m open to any feeding method for the twins.
 Whether that’s breastfeeding, formula-feeding or both.
 Especially since I’m not sure how it’ll all work out with feeding two this time around.

 Her words seemed “supportive,” but I got the feeling she felt breastfeeding was better.
 She means well and may even think this is the kind of encouragement I’d need to stick it out.
 But sometimes support takes a turn and ends up making moms feel worse.
-So how can you really support moms?
+So, what are a few ways to really support moms?

 Listen without judgment, even if you disagree with what the other mom decides.
 We think we show support by providing reasons to keep it up, from breastfeeding to making baby food.